801labs/website/content/code-of-conduct.md

 It is not required to be a member of the Board to be a Key Holding Volunteer, though it is required that a Key Holding Volunteer be a Member in good standing.
 The Key Holding Volunteers may from time to time join the Board in Executive Session.

 ## Equipment Use Policy
-You must be a member in good standing to operate 801 Labs tools or equipment.
+You must be a Patron in good standing to operate 801 Labs tools or equipment.
 Do not use tools for which you are not certified.

 ## Privacy Policy
-In this Policy, “Personal Data” refers to information such as a member’s name, address, phone number, or other data that could be used to identify him or her.
-801 Labs shall always take steps to reasonably secure Members’ Personal Data.
-A Member has the right, upon request, to review and update any Personal Data stored by 801 Labs.
+In this Policy, "Personal Data" refers to information such as name, address, phone number, or other data that could be used to identify him or her.
+801 Labs shall always take steps to reasonably secure Patreons' Personal Data.
+A Patron has the right, upon request, to review and update any Personal Data stored by 801 Labs.

 801 Labs does not share Personal Data with third-party organizations for any marketing-related purpose.
-801 Labs will only use members’ Personal Data as it relates to providing the benefits of membership, one example of which is entering the Member’s Name into the Landlord’s security system for the purpose of activating the member’s access card.
+801 Labs will only use members' Personal Data as it relates to providing the benefits of patronage, one example could be entering the Patron's Name into the Landlord's security system for the purpose of activating the Patron's access card.

 ## Behavior & Discipline Policy

 ### Conflict Resolution
 Given that we are not in a perfect world, conflict will occasionally occur.
 Any Key Holding Volunteer can be called upon to address a conflict between two or more members.
-The Key Holding Volunteer’s decision is binding until the next board meeting, at which point the stakeholders have the opportunity to appeal to the Board.
-If no appeal is made, the Key Holding Volunteer’s decision stands.
+The Key Holding Volunteer's decision is binding until the next board meeting, at which point the stakeholders have the opportunity to appeal to the Board.
+If no appeal is made, the Key Holding Volunteer's decision stands.
 Otherwise the majority vote of the Board regarding the appeal is binding.

 ### Disciplinary Process
 801 Labs reserves the right to terminate any patronage at any time for any reason, but we strive for the process to be as fair and open as privacy and discretion allow us to be.
 The disciplinary process against a Patron can involve one or more of the following steps: